 Frances Camilleri-Cassar is full time Associate Professor in the Faculty of Laws, with key research interests around social policy and equality law.
-Throughout her twenty-four years in academia, Professor Camilleri-Cassar has researched and published widely, and routinely presents papers to scholars and more general audiences, both in Malta and abroad.
+Throughout her twenty-five years in academia, Professor Camilleri-Cassar has researched and published widely, and routinely presents papers to scholars and more general audiences, both in Malta and abroad.
 Her doctoral thesis, completed without corrections, "Gender Equality in Maltese Social Policy?
 Graduate women and the male breadwinner model" was peer reviewed and published as a book in 2005.

 Her areas of research interests connect with colleagues working within a range of disciplinary and interdisciplinary fields, and her publications have now moved on to critical policy analysis that address economic and social inequalities.
 European research collaboration includes analytical report writing for the European Commission, and on an international level Professor Camilleri-Cassar shares research expertise on the network of policy experts.

 Besides her research output, Professor Camilleri-Cassar has a sustained record of lecturing at undergraduate and postgraduate levels at the University of Malta; and the University of Nottingham as Honorary Associate Professor in the School of Sociology and Social Policy until 2014.
 In 1995, she set up and coordinated the Gender and Development Course (previously titled Women’s Studies) for the University of Malta until 2006.